QortexDevs/y-websocket/README.md

 # y-websocket :tophat:
-> WebSocket Provider for Yjs forked from [y-websocket](https://www.npmjs.com/package/y-websocket) for HTTPS support
+> WebSocket Provider for Yjs with HTTP and HTTPS support

 The Websocket Provider implements a classical client server model.
 Clients connect to a single endpoint over Websocket.
 The server distributes awareness information and document updates among clients.